No. 1: Light and Darkness

 That’s the type of love Ricoh has with me.

-It’s bitter sweet, really.
-One day, the inevitable will happen and I will leave him or he will leave me just like my grandfather left my grandma.
+It’s bitter sweet, really — the wine and the reality of life.
+One day, the inevitable will happen and I will leave Ricoh or Ricoh will leave me just like my grandfather left my grandma.

-On the one hand, that type of pain makes you wonder if love is really worth it.
-Wouldn’t it be better to just live out your days in total solitude?
-Or maybe we’re the lucky ones, to have found each other and built a life together when so many people go to their graves never knowing.
+On the one hand, that type of pain makes me wonder if love is really worth it.
+Wouldn’t it be better to just live out my days in total solitude so that I can avoid or save him from the suffering to come?
+Or are we the lucky ones to have found each other and built a life together when so many people go to their graves never finding their person?

 Reflect